JackBeth/GFCPlanMeds/README.md

 -	~~The App must store the user information.~~
 -	~~The User must be able to log in~~ or create a user.
 -	~~The App must be able to store information about the medicine, such as the dosage, when it should be taken and how often.~~
--	The User must be able to set an alarm for when to take the medicine
+-	The User must be able to set an alarm for when to take the medicine (Almost implemented completely)

 ### Should have:
 -	~~The App should have a direct link/number/email to the user’s doctor’s office, to make it easier to reorder or report any side effects.~~
 -	~~The App should have an overview of what kinds of medicine to take, when and what dosage.~~
 -	The User should be able to scan a medicines barcode through the camera and store the information about it.
--	The App should send out a message confirming the time of the set alarm.
+-	~~The App should send out a message confirming the time of the set alarm.~~
 -	The App should push a message to the user (in advance) when a medicine runs out.

 ### Could have: